icshwi/e3training/workbook/chapter04.md

 * What is the difference between `1.cmd` and `2.cmd`?

-  > e3's `iocsh.bash` will check if `iocInit` is defined within a startup script.
-If it isn't, it will be added automatically You should however always specify `iocInit` clearly as some functions should be executed after `iocInit`.
+  > e3's `iocsh.bash` will check if `iocInit` is defined within a startup script, and, if it isn't, it will be added automatically.
+You should, however, always specify `iocInit` explicitly as some functions should be executed after `iocInit`.

 * Can you spot the warning?
 And can you explain what kind of warning it is?